 Day 1 – Wednesday at 13:20

-Mr Little has confirmed that they have arrived at Aylmerton safely.
+Mr Little has confirmed that the children and staff have arrived safely.

 Day 2 – Thursday Lunchtime

 6C child: “We all had amazing fun on the challenge course.
 We managed to solve all the puzzles with some good teamwork and a great plan!”

 6B child: “The climbing wall was so high!
 I managed to get all the way up with my friends encouraging me.”

 Lunch outdoors as a year group was pleasant and enjoyed by all, giving us a much needed pit stop and refuel ready for swapping activities in the afternoon.

 After finishing the afternoon activities, where children went above and beyond the goals they had set themselves, we had a delicious evening meal and again showed our gratitude to the kitchen staff.
 We then had some early evening fun and sporting activities as a year group, including ultimate frisbee and football tennis led by Mr Carter and Mr Burgess (a close game played with a great spirit ended in a narrow 3-2 victory for 6C).
 As the sun set, it was time for lights out, and the odd shout of ‘there’s a frog in our tent’ after a long and tiring day.
 The children went to bed superbly and all the staff are so proud of the manners and team spirit the children have shown so far this week.
 Final day and challenges tomorrow!

 After a great night’s sleep, the children rose early and had a fantastic breakfast, having already packed away their sleeping bags and equipment in record time.
 Excitement is running high, as half the children have already headed off into the woods to collect firewood and the other half are putting on their harnesses ready to attempt the high ropes.